khanfaysal/milestone--1-web-project/README.md

 # milestone--1-web-project
-This is web project for milestone 1 coded by Faysal khan
+This is web project for milestone-1 coded by Faysal khan